justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-tax-engine/README.md

     }
     ```

-    > This returns a text description for the tax engine. `ResourceBundleUtil` is a Liferay class that provides support for multiple locales.
+    > This returns the description of the tax engine as text. `ResourceBundleUtil` is a Liferay class that provides support for multiple locales.
     >
     > Note that, for this to work correctly using `LanguageUtil`, we will need to add the language key ourselves.
 For more information, see [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application).